devNoiseConsulting/100-days-of-code-3/log.md

 -   [myGeoBeerMap commit - Attempt to include geoJSON data](https://github.com/devNoiseConsulting/myGeoBeerMap/commit/b8d68d7a523c002f3838623f66561cef624d0952)

 ### Round 3, Day 48: Feb 26, 2018
-**Today's Progress:** Adding polygon zones to the PokemonGoRaidZones map and daily progammer challenge.
+**Today's Progress:** Adding polygon zones to the PokemonGoRaidZones map and daily programmer challenge.

 **Thoughts:** My discord group is switching the bot that scan for us.
 We now have the option to plot out the zones instead of a radius around a LatLng point.
 A lot of the work on this doesn't count as its not coding, but I still spent more than my hour to get the polygons into the map and making changes to the map display.